Do you want to discover the secrets to being a more joyful mother?

 That is what we all hope for, right?
-I want my kids to remember me as a happy mother, rather than a stressed out unhappy mom.
+I want my kids to remember me as a happy mom, rather than a stressed-out unhappy one.

 3. Be thankful!